keyboard_arrow_up

 Rotational Molding

-Rotational molding, also known as rotomolding, is a plastic product fabrication process by which hollow plastic goods are formed and manufactured.
-This process relies on a revolving mold and high heat.
+Rotational molding, or rotomolding, is a specialized plastic fabrication process used to create hollow plastic products.
+This method relies on a rotating mold and high heat to produce durable, seamless parts with uniform wall thickness.

 The History Rotational Molding